Marketing as Communication and What It Means for Your Business

 Disney.

-In other words, they don't just market, they communicate.
+In other words, they don't just market; they communicate.

 The same is achievable for your organization.

-Maybe you’re not pushing computers, selling soft drinks, or trying to score at the box office, but there is a market for what you have to offer.
+Maybe you’re not pushing computers, selling soft drinks, or trying to score at the box office, but there is a market for what you offer.
 They’re just waiting for you to communicate it.

 RELATED MARKETING & COMMUNICATION DEGREE SPECIALTIES